-General E6 Assumptions for All Technologies - SSEH & SSES Costs represent the cost of the technology only i.e. it doesn't include associated costs in the CBA such as reinforcement costs.
+General E6 Assumptions for All Technologies - SSEH & SSES

+Costs represent the cost of the technology only i.e. it doesn't include associated costs in the CBA such as reinforcement costs.
+Costs include purchase as well as lease costs.

 MVA released represents the MVA released by the technology only i.e. it doesn't include associated MVA released by reinforcement as shown in the CBA.
 Estimated gross avoided costs are the gross costs avoided by the technology plus the actual cost of implementing the technology.
 It doesn't include NPV costs e.g. for ANM.

-Pole Pinning
+Pole Pinning: